davisv7/ln-stream/README.md

 > Stream graph updates from LND into Memgraph.

 ln-stream pulls your Lightning Network node's channel graph into a Memgraph database and keeps it updated in real time.
-This lets you run graph queries — shortest paths, betweenness centrality, capacity analysis — using Memgraph Lab's built-in Cypher console.
+This lets you run graph queries using Memgraph Lab's built-in Cypher console.
 A bundled snapshot is included so you can explore the graph without running a node.

 ## Quick Start (no LND)